jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-IV-04.md

 two numbers will be equal to half the sum *minus* half the difference.

-**611.** We may resolve the same question in the following manner: Since the two equations are,
+<span class="art">611</span> We may resolve the same question in the following manner: Since the two equations are,

 $$x+y=a, \quad \textrm{and} \quad x-y=b,$$